Editor's Note: This post was first published on January 16, 2014, under the title "Long Life Spans in Genesis."

 Now perhaps it might be claimed that you can come up with most any number if you let the combinations get complex enough.
 See the footnote to see how a number ending with a 3 (an “unapproved” number in Genesis 5) like 963 can be expressed.4 Doesn’t this prove that numerology is contrived and capable of showing whatever you want it to show?
 Maybe.
 Such practices are often vague and ambiguous under the light of rational investigation.
 The truth is that we don’t really know what it meant to the ancients to attribute these numbers to lives of the patriarchs.
 Some scholars have tried to show how there are other more complicated schemes of numerology by which the numbers in Genesis are derived and perhaps related to the similar accounts of the Sumerian King List (see Young’s papers in the further reading list).
 Others have claimed that the numbers in these genealogies might function rhetorically (remember the “40” year old Indonesian woman in Walton’s post about cultural context?).
 We may never know for sure what significance the numbers had for the ancient Hebrews who wrote the text.

 The question is whether it is a better explanation to interpret the numbers as having some symbolic or rhetorical significance to the original audience (even if we don’t know what that is), or that they were just a straightforward listing of numbers the way we would use them today.
-Knowing what we do about the culture, and in the absence of any persuasive reasons for thinking that the ages of these men were so radically different than they are today, it seems that a symbolic or rhetorical interpretation is a legitimate option and probably to be preferred.
+Knowing what we do about the culture, and in the absence of any persuasive reasons for thinking that the ages of these men were so radically different than they are today, it seems that a symbolic or rhetorical interpretation is a legitimate option and maybe even a preferable one.

 Now none of us is infallible in how we interpret the Spirit’s voice and in how we interpret Scripture, so we should exercise some caution in dogmatically asserting that we’re certain that we’ve got it right—especially when there is the possibility that we’re imposing our own culture’s ideas on the text.
 Not everyone needs to get a PhD in Ancient Near Eastern studies in order to read Genesis; but there should be some people in our faith communities who get such degrees and help us to read the text more accurately.
 They aren’t infallible either, but we must give credence to their work.
 God expects us to use our minds to the best of our ability.
 He has communicated to us through the Bible and through the created order.
 Christian communities honor God and enable themselves to proclaim the truth more effectively by studying both of these.